History of Peru (1845–1866): Economy

 The economic aspect of the era was expressed by the management of state finances through the implementation of budgets.
 During this time the economy was experiencing a boom due to guano being sold to European markets.
 This allowed the government to repay its external debt, earning it international economic prestige.
 Before Castilla, state expenses were calculated in a disorderly fashion: Castilla implemented the budget system as well as organized the sale of guano by the system of appropriations.
 Using the guano money, he was able to settle international debt with various nations which had existed since the time of independence.

 Communications to the interior began to improve with the construction of new highways and the implementation of railroads.
 The first railroad that was constructed was during Castilla's first term between Lima and Callao.
-During Echenique's government, the Tacna-Arica railroad was constructed and in Castilla's second term, the Lima-Chorrillos railroad was implemented.
+During Echenique's government, the Tacna–Arica railway was constructed and in Castilla's second term, the Lima-Chorrillos railroad was implemented.

 Social and demographic issues

-Two important provisions were made during the liberal revolution against the government of General Echenique, with the aim of making all Peruvians equal before the law.
-One of these such provisions was the abolition of the tribute which the indigenous population was forced to pay only for the reason of their ethnicity.
-Another, was the abolition of the slavery of the small population of blacks in Peru.
+Fueled by the export boom of guano, a new era of free-trade liberalism emerged that fueled great social and demographic changes.
+One such change was the abolition of indigenous tribute in 1854.
+By abolishing indigenous tribute, the indigenous population were now only subject to standard property or poll taxes, as well as having more opportunities for economic freedom in the new economy fueled by guano.
+The abolition of African slavery in 1855 soon followed, also intending for the freed slaves, like the indigenous, to become laborers in the new economy.

 To compensate for the lack of workers on the haciendas of the coast, the government of Castilla in 1849 authorized the import of Chinese people to devote to agricultural work.
 It thus opened the door to Chinese immigration that more diversified the races of the nation.
 During this time, European immigration was also encouraged, and thousands of Europeans sailed from Europe to the ports of Trujillo, Huacho, Callao, Ilo, and Arica.
 Most of them settled along the coast or slightly inland.
 Not many settled into the interior.
 An exception to this would be a German population which arrived at the port of Huacho and traveled inland to colonize the Pozuzo and Oxapampa regions.